Recipe for Salted Preserved Lemons

 Once the lemons are fully preserved with fermentation, they are protected from organisms that cause spoilage by the beneficial lacto-bacteria in the ferment.

 Now bite into a salt preserved lemon and taste the intense lemon flavor.
 Wasn’t it worth it?
 Add preserved lemons to chicken and fish.
 Finely chop preserved lemons and add them to your homemade hummus instead of fresh lemon juice and zest.
-Parsley, rosemary, mint, and sage all compliment the intense flavor of preserved lemons.
+Add parsley, rosemary, mint, and sage to this recipe for preserved lemons to complement the intense flavor.

 The star of the Fermentools kit is the fermentation lid for Mason jars.
 Our lids are created from surgical steel to last a lifetime.
 And, the lids and glass weights in the kit are made in North Americal.
 To purchase your own fermentation supplies, visit the Fermentools store.